FHA 3 4 unit self sufficiency test and calculator

 Lower your rate: This could also reduce the payment enough to reach eligibility

-Check your FHA multi-unit eligibility.
+Check your FHA multi-unit eligibility with a lender now.

 Do the test before making an offer